Charges held against Wisconsin man in Bedford County shooting; local man says TV portrayal of 'protestors' prompted him to grab shotgun and confront BLM marchers

-BEDFORD, Pa. – Charges were held for court Wednesday against a Milwaukee man charged in a Route 30 shooting during a 2020 civil rights march after a state police investigator testified that blood with his DNA was found on a pistol left on the road.
+BEDFORD – Charges were held for court Wednesday against a Milwaukee man charged in a U.S. Route 30 shooting during a 2020 civil rights march after a state police investigator testified that blood with his DNA was found on a pistol left on the road.

-Orsino Von Thurman's preliminary hearing also included testimony from the man with whom he exchanged gunfire, Terry Myers, who admitted in court that he reached for his shotgun and walked 1/8th of a mile after hearing "protesters" were outside his father's home.
+Orsino Von Thurman’s preliminary hearing also included testimony from the man with whom he exchanged gunfire, Terry Myers, who admitted in court that he reached for his shotgun and walked one-eighth of a mile after hearing “protesters” were outside his father’s home near Schellsburg.

-"I thought, 'Well, protesters,' so I grabbed the shotgun," Terry Myers told Thurman's defense attorney, Tuhran Jenkins, during cross examination.
+“I thought, ‘Well, protesters,’ so I grabbed the shotgun,” Terry Myers told Thurman’s defense attorney, Turhan Jenkins, during cross-examination.

-The Milwaukee group stopped outside the garage that night on an 800-mile trek to Washington, D.C., to mark the anniversary of the Rev Martin Luther King's "I Have a Dream" speech.
+The Milwaukee group stopped outside the garage that night during an 800-mile trek to Washington, D.C., to mark the anniversary of the Rev. Martin Luther King Jr.’s “I Have a Dream” speech.

 Myers didn’t see that as he traveled up this hill that night.
 But he said several of the group’s headlights were shining toward his father’s house.

-And three people seemed to be using flashlights to gaze through the family's auto garage shop windows, he said.
+And three people seemed to be using flashlights to gaze through the windows of the family’s auto garage shop, he said.

 Terry Myers said he issued a warning.
 Lifting his shotgun high, he said he fired once toward the sky, and then discharged another round.

-It prompted the trio on the lower side of the property to run right way, but he said he wasn't able to see how many people remained toward the front of the property.
+It prompted the trio on the lower side of the property to run away, but he said he wasn’t able to see how many people remained toward the front of the property.

 Elmer Myers said he did not tell his son to bring a gun, adding he told him, “Be careful.
 It looks like there’s kids here.”

-Before dialing his son, Elmer said first contacted state police to report the caravan of 10 or more "trespassing" cars but was told the barracks – more than 10 minutes away – was unable to immediately send officers to respond.
+Before dialing his son, Elmer Myers said he first contacted state police to report the caravan of 10 or more “trespassing” cars, but was told the barracks – more than 10 minutes away – was unable to immediately send officers to respond.

 Jenkins asked Elmer Myers if he witnessed which direction the shotgun was fired.